rjtronco/Hugging-Face-QnA/README.md

   - Use the test files to check if your endpoints work correctly

 # Transcriber
+Go to `/Speech-to-Text` directory.
 Run `working_rts.py` in cli, then speak to your mic `CFLAGS="-I/opt/homebrew/include -L/opt/homebrew/lib" python3 -m pip install pyaudio` to install on mac